Diversity, Equity, and Inclusion

 Dr. Valerie Chock, Associate Fellowship Program Director

 I am privileged to be a part of the growth of DEI initiatives at Stanford.
-I have mentored students from diverse racial and socioeconomic backgrounds with both clinical and research experiences in neonatal medicine, and have been thrilled with their successful paths into medicine.
-I am committed to facilitating opportunities for URM trainees to build and sustain a pipeline of future scientific investigators.
+I have mentored students from diverse backgrounds with both clinical and research experiences in neonatal medicine, and have been thrilled with their successful paths into medicine.
+I am committed to facilitating opportunities for URM trainees to build and sustain a pipeline of future scientific investigators

 Fellowship Anti-Bias / DEI Recruitment Plan